Film Spoilers and

 on Jane's Neck

-All of the Victims at the Hotel Weren't Real; They Were All the Split Personalities of Their "Host" - a Serial Killer Named Malcolm Rivers; Timmy Was the One Murderous 'Evil' Personality That Was Attempting to Purge the Other Personalities
+All of the Victims at the Hotel Weren't Real; They Were All the Split Personalities of Their "Host" - a Serial Killer Named Malcolm Rivers, Who Envisioned the Murders In His Head; Timmy Was the One Murderous 'Evil' Personality Inside Him That Was Attempting to Purge the Other Personalities

-Ten strangers were trapped in a secluded motel in Nevada during a torrential rainstorm.
-They were forced to band together when someone started killing them off one by one.
+In this filmed story, during a torrential rainstorm, ten strangers were trapped in a secluded motel in Nevada, owned-managed by Larry Washington.
+They were forced to band together when someone started killing them.

-In this high-concept film with a well-constructed plot twist, each of the strangers that was being murdered, one-by-one (each victim had a room key placed on or near their body), was not a real person, but specific personalities of the 'host' Malcolm Rivers (Pruitt Taylor Vince).
+In this high-concept film with a well-constructed plot twist, each of the strangers that was being murdered, one-by-one (each victim had a room key placed on or near their body, with each room number connected to the order of the deaths), was not a real person.
+They were specific personalities of the 'host' Malcolm Rivers (Pruitt Taylor Vince).

 Timmy then took control of Malcolm's personality and strangled psychiatrist Dr. Malick in the front seat of the van as the vehicle lurched to the side of the road.
 Timmy whispered the nursery rhyme (in voice-over) as the film ended: